 Congratulations on your new purchase.
 Your Fisher & Paykel oven has a number of features to make cooking a great experience for you:

-- a convenient Self-Clean function – see ‘Using the Self Clean function’
+- A convenient Self-Clean function (some models only) – see ‘Using the Self Clean function’

 - Make sure the installer has completed the ‘Final checklist’ in the Installation instructions.